GaganJhajj1337/FPS-OCR/README.md

 Using Python-tesseract the text values of each cropped image were exported showing FPS in past stream VODs.

-Data was written up and final results can be found here [FPS Analysis.pdf](https://github.com/GaganJhajj1337/FPS-OCR/files/7146963/FPS.Analysis.pdf)
+Data was written up and final results can be found under Final Results